aospapp/aosp/external/cldr/docs/ldml/tr35-general.md

 ### 9.2 <a name="Segmentation_Exceptions" href="#Segmentation_Exceptions">Segmentation Suppressions</a>

 **Note:** As of CLDR 26, the `<suppressions>` data is to be considered a technology preview.
 Data currently in CLDR was extracted from the Unicode Localization Interoperability project, or ULI.
-See [http://uli.unicode.org](http://uli.unicode.org) for more information on the ULI project.
+The ULI committee has been disbanded, but historical information can be found at <https://www.unicode.org/uli/>.

 The segmentation **suppressions** list provides a set of cases which, though otherwise identified as a segment by rules, should be skipped (suppressed) during segmentation.